nicolas-stein/EcoCity/README.md

 First you need a computer with Linux, Windows or MacOs.
 To get the files and play the game follow the instruction bellow.

 ### Prerequisites
 To play at this game you will need QT librairie, or other.

 ## Installation
+Download the repositorie and open it with QT on windows it's simple.
+For linux follow the step:

 1. Clone the repo
   ```sh
   $ git clone https://github.com/nicolas-stein/EcoCity